 Players can accumulate Sweeps Coins and redeem them for cash prizes.
-Global Poker’s unique sweepstakes model offers a fun social gaming experience but also the opportunity to play 100% legal online poker for real cash prizes.
+Global Poker’s unique sweepstakes model offers a fun social gaming experience but also the opportunity to play 100% licensed online poker.

 Global is owned and operated by VGW Holdings Limited, which is incorporated in Australia.
-The Malta Gaming Authority regulates all of VCW’s sweepstakes online casinos, which include Chumba Casino and LuckyLand Sweepstakes Slots.
+The Malta Gaming Authority regulates all of VCW’s sweepstakes online casinos, which include Chumba Casino and LuckyLand Slots.

-Players can also expect fair games with secure account information and player funds.
+Players can expect fair games with secure account information and player funds.
 The site offers the following poker variations with stakes for every bankroll level:

 New Yorkers looking to get in the action without heading across the border may find Global Poker a fun option.
 Check out the exclusive USPoker exclusive bonus offer below.

 Online Poker in New Jersey & Pennsylvania

 Another option for New Yorkers looking to play online poker is to travel to New Jersey or Pennsylvania.
 As mentioned, you can create and fund your account right from New York, then head across the border to play online.

 Online poker has been legal in New Jersey since 2013 and has multiple online poker sites operating under partnerships with casinos.
 Here’s a look at a few of the best sites offered:

 WSOP.com leads the market and having shared player pools with Nevada and Delaware helps.
 WSOP.com offers daily guaranteed tourneys, cash games, major tournament series and shots to win WSOP online bracelets and circuit rings.
 888poker, a renowned international brand in its own right, shares software and players with WSOP.com